 Ellen has been with CSP since the beginning.
 In addition to attending the county Land Conservation Committee meetings as CSP rep each month, she enjoys organizing refreshments for events and helps with CSP editing and other volunteer jobs.
 A 1970 graduate of Macalester College (St. Paul, MN), Ellen and her life partner try to live as simply as they can to minimize their effect on the environment and keep their income below taxable level (to avoid paying for war).
 Annual trips to the Boundary Waters Canoe Area Wilderness augment time spent outdoors closer to home, engaged in gardening, water monitoring, apple picking, chopping wood, and hauling water.
 She also loves to cook, bake, visit friends, and usher at American Players Theatre performances.

-Lamar Janes has a BS in Biology from Stanford and studied aquatic ecology at UW-Madison.
+Lamar has been with CSP from the beginning.
+He has a BS in Biology from Stanford and did graduate study in aquatic ecology at UW-Madison.
 He worked for the Wisconsin and Arkansas DNRs in water quality.
-He has been involved in a variety of cooperatives and grassroots nonprofits for 45 years.
-At age 52 he realized he wanted to be a bookkeeper when he grew up.
-Lamar lives at Dancing Waters Permaculture Cooperative, an intentional community near Gays Mills.
-He enjoys Tai Chi, meditation, gardening and fixing things and was a cod in a previous lifetime.
+He has been involved in a variety of cooperatives and grassroots nonprofits for 50 years and has been a bookkeeper for many of them.
+He lives at Dancing Waters Permaculture Cooperative, an intentional community near Gays Mills and enjoys gardening, meditation and fixing things.